Danial-Movahed/SkyroomCustomize/README.md

 # Note
+If you get an error about not installing from chrome webstore, run the fixreg.reg file.

 There is no support for english.
 Expect bugs if you are using english mode in skyroom.

 If you like this extension, please give a star :)